 :set spell.
 As a veteran Vim user, I was aware of spell checking and how to turn it on, but I frequently forget the full complement of commands.
 So for anyone that needs reminding, here are the basics for getting the most out of Vim’s spell checker:

 [s– Jump to the previous misspelled word

 z=– Bring up the suggested replacements

-zg– Add the word under the cursor to the dictionary
+zg– Good word: Add the word under the cursor to the dictionary

-zw– Oops!
+zw– Woops!
 Undo and remove the word from the dictionary

 In the screencast below, I’ve demonstrated a few of these.
 With the file open,

 :set spell has already been enabled.
 I find the first misspelled word with

 ]s.
 It’s actually correctly spelled, it’s the name of my status page monitoring service, StatusGator.
 So I add the word to the dictionary with

 zg.
 Then I find the next misspelling with